Last Updated on 2026年5月8日 by wallzhihu

 - Covers IPv4, IPv6, DNS, WebRTC

-The 3 Types of Kill Switch in 2026 – App-Level vs System-Level vs Always-On
+The 3 Types of Kill Switch – App-Level vs System-Level vs Always-On

 |---|---|---|---|